 There’s a piece of the other broken rocker, a remnant slab of first growth reclaimed wood we used to make these custom kitchen shelves, and the cast iron pieces that adjusted the rocker back.
 Arent’ they cool?

-I start by taking off the pieces that held the rockers on.
+First, to start my game table, Im taking off the pieces that held the rockers on.
 That is some solid wood, friends!

 Here are the leftover pieces, and I already see something in them, do you?
-I’ll show you soon…hee hee hee.
+Head HERE to see…hee hee hee.

-After that, I asked my hubby to jump in and cut me a table top to fit inside the base.
+After that, I asked my hubby to jump in and cut me a tabletop to fit inside the base.
 Of course, I was photo-bombed by my little one who loves to watch her mama work.
-I’m getting ready to use my jigsaw to cut out the center by drilling pilot holes.
+I’m getting ready to use my jigsaw to cut out the center of the game table by drilling pilot holes.

-Originally, I was planning a deer or moose using those cast iron parts, but somehow my brain kept leaning toward a horse.
-I made a pattern and then cut it out of that reclaimed wood slab I showed you earlier, again using my jigsaw. (that is one of my absolute favorite tools, and if you’re itching to give one a try, I’ve got a DIY tutorial to get you started!)
+Originally, I was planning a deer or moose using those cast-iron parts, but somehow my brain kept leaning toward a horse.
+After that, I make a pattern and then cut it out of that reclaimed wood slab I showed you earlier, again using my jigsaw. (that is one of my absolute favorite tools, and if you’re itching to give one a try, I’ve got a DIY tutorial to get you started!)

-After more cutting and building, here is what we came up with…
+Finally, after more cutting and building, here is what my game table looks like.

-Some baby crib springs for eyes, a broken piece of filigree from a past makeover for the horses’ mane front, and there are those iron pieces that are now a mane.
+Some baby crib springs for eyes, a broken piece of filigree from a past makeover for the horses’ mane front.
+Then, there are those iron pieces that are now a mane.
 Funky fun, I tell ya!

 I even salvaged the rest of the rocker for a tail.
 Nothing goes to waste around here!